movementlabsxyz/MIP/MIP/mip-61/README.md

 This creates a dependency to another component.
 For example, if the postgres db has an issue, the relayer has an issue.
 Even thought the relayer doesn't need the db to process.

-2. Use only the nonce. (???? what does this mean???)

-!!!
-WARNING I did not understand the following.
-The nonce is well defined by the source contract.
-We cannot miss a transfer.

-We can use only the nonce and initiate the `last_L1nonce` with it.
-The difficulty is we are not sure that this value correspond to the current source block and the event pulling use block so we can miss an transfer if we don't validate the first block we get correspond to this nonce.
-That why the algo use only block to update nonce.

 ## Reference Implementation

 <!--